wilsonmar/gapi-node/README.md

 Google's service around [short URLs](#short_url_services) is used as an example that does not require more server setup.

 Credentials for access are obtained for a particular project created within Google's Developer Console.
-Obtain from the Credentials pagea Public API Key so Google can track usage.
+Obtain from the Credentials page a Public API Key so Google can track usage.
+Some requests can be made with just the public key alone, and without need to go through a server.
 It is called public because it is included in client JavaScript, so it can be stolen and used by others.

 For more secure processing:

-1. spin up a node.js server (locally or on Heroku or nodejitsu, etc.)
+1. Spin up a node.js server (locally or on Heroku or nodejitsu, etc.).
-2. download the .p12 file for the user who will own short URL data generated
+2. From the Google Developer Console download the .p12 file for the user who will own short URL data generated
-3. convert the .p12 file to a .pem file using the generic "notasecret" password
+3. Within a developer terminal, convert the .p12 file to a .pem file using the generic "notasecret" password
-4. upload the service account and .pem file to your custom server
+4. Upload the service account and .pem file to your custom server
-5. code node.js to receive requests from a client (such as the demo client)
+5. Code node.js to receive requests from a client (such as the demo client)
-6. make requests to Google servers by calling Google library functions with the service account address and .pem file.
+6. Make requests to Google servers by calling Google library functions with the service account address and .pem file.
-7. forward responses back from the Google API servers to the client.
+7. Forward responses back from the Google API servers to the client.

 Additionally, custom servers may want to (reduntantly) obtain data from Google in order to have more flexiblity of presentation (with other data Google does not have)